Overslung or Underslung Trailer Springs?

 These two words describe how, and where trailer axle leaf springs connect to the axle.
 First, Overslung leaf springs sit on top of the axle.
 They are “Over” the axle.
 You can see this in the top portion of the image.

-Then, Underslung mounting has the springs attach below the axle.
-They effectively ‘hang’ from the axle while the U-Bolts carry the load.
-The middle example in the image illustrates this.
+Then, Underslung mounting has the leaf springs attach below the axle.
+They effectively ‘hang’ from the axle by the U-Bolts.
+The middle example in the image illustrates this attachment.
 We have a trailer building video also posted that shows assembly of an Underslung axle.
-Worth a watch if you want to see a full trailer build.
+(As a side note, it is worth the watch if you want to see a full trailer build.)

 Just for grins, the third example in the image shows how Underslung trailer axle springs attach on a “Drop Axle”.
-While spring mounting is the same, the drop portion has the axle lower (relative to the wheel center).
+While spring mounting is the same, the drop portion has the main axle beam lower (relative to the wheel center).
 The real effect is more obvious in the next image as we visualize the frame height comparison.
-See also the article on Trailer Axles 101 for more axles background.
+See also the article Trailer Axles 101 for more background about axles in general.

 Advantages / Disadvantages